-Related to NSCs are the GCs which also populate the halos of galaxies.
-Comparing the GCs to the NSCs properties is important in the context of the migration scenario, especially in dwarf galaxies where this formation path is favored due to their shorter dynamical friction timescales \citep{Hernandez1998,OhLin2000}.
+Related to NSCs are the GCs that also populate the halos of galaxies.
+Comparing the properties of the GCs to those of the NSCs is important in the context of the migration scenario, especially in dwarf galaxies where this formation path is favored due to their shorter dynamical friction timescales \citep{Hernandez1998,OhLin2000}.
 Several studies already pointed out correlations between these two types of star clusters.
 In terms of spatial distribution, a lack of bright GCs was observed in the center of nucleated elliptical dwarfs in the Virgo and Fornax clusters by \citet{lotz2001}.
 A deficit of GCs at small radii in both nucleated and non-nucleated UDGs was reported by \citet{Marleau2024}, and could be caused by either dynamical friction or the stalling of GCs at the core radius in a core dark matter halo.
 For dwarf galaxies located in galaxy clusters and in the Local Volume (LV), NSCs and GCs also seem to share a similar occupation fraction, dependant on the stellar mass of the host galaxy \citep{Janssen2019,Carlsten2022}.

-Beyond the formation of NSC, it is also interesting to look for nucleated galaxies ongoing a transition into ultra compact dwarfs galaxies (UCDs).
+Beyond the formation of NSC, it is also interesting to look for nucleated galaxies undergoing a transition into ultra-compact dwarf galaxies (UCDs).
 UCDs \citep{Hilker1999,Drinkwater2000,Phillipps2001} are compact stellar systems with an effective radius below 100 pc and a stellar mass above $10^6$ M$_{\odot}$ \citep{Evstigneeva2007,Mieske2008,Misgeld2011}.
-UCDs have been reported in a wide range of environments, from galaxy clusters, galaxy groups, and around field galaxies (e.g., \citealt{Madrid2010,Chilingarian2011,Norris2011,Faifer2017,Bortoli2020,Liu2020,Saifollahi2021}).
-In the past two decades, a number of scenarios have been put forward to explain the nature of UCDs, and these can broadly be placed into two different formation channels.
+UCDs have been reported in a wide range of environments, in galaxy clusters, galaxy groups, and around field galaxies (e.g., \citealt{Madrid2010,Chilingarian2011,Norris2011,Faifer2017,Bortoli2020,Liu2020,Saifollahi2021}).
+In the past two decades a number of scenarios have been put forward to explain the nature of UCDs, and these can broadly be placed into two different formation channels.
 A fraction of the UCDs are expected to correspond to the high-mass end of the GC population \citep{Kroupa1998,Mieske2002,Mieske2012}, while the most massive UCDs are likely to be NSC remnants of tidally stripped nucleated dwarf galaxies (e.g., \citealt{Bassino1994,Bekki2001,Goerdt2008,Mayes2021,Wang2023}).